akoerner/intel_acpi_backlight/README.md

 # Intel sysfs ACPI Backlight Controller

-This is s simple shell script to control intel based display backlights via acpi and sysfs
+This is a simple shell script to control intel based display backlights via acpi and sysfs

 ## Prerequisites